ZeroStudMuffin/CEA2/README.md

 - A **Batch mode** checkbox on the main screen controls whether captures queue multiple items or use a single-record flow.
 When unchecked a full-screen **Bins** menu appears once roll and customer are recognised; choosing a bin immediately uploads the record.
+The capture button and zoom slider disappear while this menu is visible.
 When checked an **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them so they can be sent together.
 - On startup the app fetches a list of valid 4-digit PINs from a Google Sheet